ilydoa/ilydoa/README.md

 ## Hi there 👋

-I'm Ilayda, a Computer Science student with an interest in Data Science/AI.
+I'm ilydoa, a Computer Science student with an interest in Data Science/AI.
 I am proficient in Python, Java, C, OCaml, Rust, and Assembly.

 - 🔭 I’m currently working on a Data Science/Sentiment Analysis project with Relativity Software.
 - 🌱 I’m currently learning OCaml and Rust.